mkboyle/graphicProject1/README.md

 1. There is two event listenerrs for the left and right keys.

-1. requestAnimationFrame is calls function to repeat every time the animation loops
+1. requestAnimationFrame calls function to repeat every time the animation loops